 Tour Geometry and Information

 As one of the many services the city of Zurich provides its residents and visitors, there are 20 city walks created to explore the city.
 The walks are called “Züri z’Fuess” and can be found online.
-They’re available as PDF-plans with additional information concerning the theme and the stops as well as their duration.
+They are available as PDF-plans with additional information concerning the theme, the stops, as well as their duration.

-As this project should provide some tours to explore historic Zurich and most of the “Züri z’Fuess” walks also incorporate historic sites, the tours where digitized in ArcMap based on the PDF plans.
-Afterwards, the tour geometries including styling and labelling where published to ArcGIS Online as a Feature Service and a Tiled Map Service.
+As this project should provide some tours to explore historic Zurich and most of the “Züri z’Fuess” walks also incorporate historic sites, the tours were digitized in ArcMap software based on the PDF plans.
+Afterwards, the tour geometries including styling and labelling were published to ArcGIS Online as a Feature Service and a Tiled Map Service.

 Application